 (1) Criteria for approval.
 Construction-installation permits may be issued for onsite systems incorporating alternative treatment technologies (ATTs) for single family dwellings and commercial facilities if the following criteria are met.

-(a) The department has listed the ATT, including brand and model or type where applicable, for use in onsite systems pursuant to section (2) of this rule.
+(a) DEQ has listed the ATT, including brand and model or type where applicable, for use in onsite systems pursuant to section (2) of this rule.

 (b) The ATT meets the performance and model selection criteria specified for the proposed use in section (4) of this rule.